Dispute a Ticket

 Parking, Automated Speed Enforcement (ASE) and by-law tickets, penalty notices or penalty orders may be disputed through our screening process.

-Before choosing to dispute a ticket, please be aware that:
+Before choosing to dispute a ticket

 • Penalties/tickets are issued when there is a violation of a municipal by-law or regulation.